blitzhubgit/blitzhub-ops/infra/docs/cloudflare_setup.md

     - DKIM: `v=DKIM1; k=rsa; p=<public_key>` (for email signing, replace `<public_key>` with your DKIM key).
     - Example in Cloudflare dashboard:
       - Type: TXT
-      - Name: `blitzhub.sol`
+      - Name: `blitzhub.xyz`
       - Value: `v=spf1 include:_spf.google.com ~all`
       - Proxy Status: DNS Only
       - TTL: 300 seconds
 - **GeoDNS**:
-  - Cloudflare automatically routes users to the nearest Frontend server based on their location (e.g., EU users to `eu-fe.blitzhub.sol`).
+  - Cloudflare automatically routes users to the nearest Frontend server based on their location (e.g., EU users to `eu-fe.blitzhub.xyz`).
   - No additional configuration required; GeoDNS is enabled by default when records are Proxied.
 - **CNAME Flattening**:
-  - Enable CNAME flattening for the apex domain (`blitzhub.sol`) to allow CNAME usage at the root.
+  - Enable CNAME flattening for the apex domain (`blitzhub.xyz`) to allow CNAME usage at the root.
   - Steps:
     1. Go to DNS > Settings > CNAME Flattening.
     2. Select "Flatten CNAME at apex".